Telesia/pop_goes_the_weasel/README.md

 I wanted the colours to reflect the UK flag, but in a more subtle and modern palette.
 This choice is to represent the cockneys of London, UK and their dialect.

-0E3746 - Navy Blue
+#0E3746 - Navy Blue

-EAE8DC - Oatmeal
+#EAE8DC - Oatmeal

-F4F2EC - Off White
+#F4F2EC - Off White

-BE2623 - Warm Red
+#BE2623 - Warm Red

 ![colour palette](static/images/colour_palette_PGTW.jpeg "Colour Palette")

+Colour palette taken from www.digitalsynopsis.com

 ##### Typography